Electoral violence: NSA, IGP promise better security at election venues – The Sun Nigeria

 Responding to the claim during the security meeting with INEC in Abuja, the NSA said that though last year was saturated with elections, they have drawn lessons from all the processes, starting from the pre-election, the election and the post election periods.

-Monguno, who said that security had also been access, promised that the corrections will reflect in the rerun coming up on 25 January, 2020.
+Monguno, who said that security had also been assessed, promised that the corrections will reflect in the rerun coming up on 25 January, 2020.

 “We have a responsibility because the voters have high expectations from us,” the NSA said of the security preparation during elections.